Contact: Daniel Cheng / email@example.com

 Presenter: Michael E. Slipsky

-In this presentation, I will discuss five major topics that relate to the life cycle of a typical start-up business: Entity Formation; Early-Stage Capital Raising; Employee Issues; Business Contract Issues; and Mergers & Acquisitions.
+In this presentation, five major topics that relate to the life cycle of a typical start-up business will be discussed: Entity Formation; Early-Stage Capital Raising; Employee Issues; Business Contract Issues; and Mergers & Acquisitions.

-First, I will address the various kinds of limited liability entities that a business owner may select and why conducting business through a limited liability entity is an important means of protecting the owner’s personal assets.
-I will also address questions such as where to form the entity and how professional licensing laws can impact entity formation, governance and ownership.
+First, the topic about various kinds of limited liability entities that a business owner may select and why conducting business through a limited liability entity is an important means of protecting the owner’s personal assets will be addressed.
+Also, the questions such as where to form the entity and how professional licensing laws can impact entity formation, governance and ownership will be addressed.

-My discussion of capital raising will introduce basic principles of securities law compliance and how early-stage companies typically address them.
-I will also provide a summary overview of a typical private securities offering.
+Second, the discussion of capital raising will introduce basic principles of securities law compliance and how early-stage companies typically address them.
+Also, a summary overview of a typical private securities offering will be provided.

-Although employee issues could easily be the topic of an entire presentation, I will provide a high-level discussion of some employment-related issues that frequently arise for early-stage companies.
+Third, although employee issues could easily be the topic of an entire presentation, a high-level discussion of some employment-related issues that frequently arise for early-stage companies will be provided.
 These include the concept of at-will employment, the enforceability (or lack thereof) of covenants not-to-compete, and incentive compensation plans.

-Once a business is up and running, it will frequently need to enter into contracts with its customers, vendors, service providers, landlords and joint venture partners.
-I will discuss a number of issues that arise in the course of negotiating these kinds of business contracts, including appropriate risk allocation provisions, anti-assignment and change-of-control clauses, personal guarantees and the potential importance of so-called “boilerplate” provisions.
+Fourth, once a business is up and running, it will frequently need to enter into contracts with its customers, vendors, service providers, landlords and joint venture partners.
+A number of issues that arise in the course of negotiating these kinds of business contracts will be discussed, including appropriate risk allocation provisions, anti-assignment and change-of-control clauses, personal guarantees and the potential importance of so-called “boilerplate” provisions.

-Finally, I will discuss what is oftentimes the end of a successful business’ life cycle—the sale of the business to an acquirer in an M&A transaction.
+Finally, what is oftentimes the end of a successful business’ life cycle—the sale of the business to an acquirer in an M&A transaction will be discussed.
 Topics to be discussed include common transaction and financial structures, a summary of a typical M&A acquisition agreement, an overview of the M&A process, and certain post-transaction issues.